danielrcollins1/OED-Expanded/npcs.md

 ## Higher Level Characters

-**Ability Scores**: For characters levels 1 -3, generate scores normally (2d6+6 for one, 3d6 in order for the rest).
-Levels 4-7, generate two scores via 2d6+6, 3d6 in order for the rest.
-Level 8 or greater:
-Generate one score via 2d4+10, two more via 2d6+6, and the rest 3d6 in order.
+**Ability Scores**: Roll 3d6 in order, then add points as desired equal to the starting level + 1 (max 18 in any score).

 **Hit Points**: High-level characters re-roll Hit Point rolls of 1 or 2 for all their levels at the time of generation, then progress normally.